suncoast-devs/handbook/assignments/octodex.md

 ## Adventure Mode

 - Add a tablet display to accommodate a tablet screen size
-- Add a laptop display to accommodate a tablet screen size.
 - For the responsiveness of your cats, if you used flexbox for explorer mode, now use grids, if you grids, now use flexbox.

 ## Epic Mode